Comments ▾

 Use case: rapid Python prototyping.
 Same niche as NodeMCU+Lua, different language.

-My recommendation for Jeff’s unit: stay on Spacehuhn 2.6.1 (or upgrade to 2.7.x via Vol 9 procedure) as the default.
+Recommended default: stay on Spacehuhn 2.6.1 (or upgrade to 2.7.x via Vol 9 procedure).
 Keep a known-good Marauder-ESP8266 binary in apps/_archives/ so the swap is easy.
 Build custom code from scratch in apps/ for specific projects (Vol 10 / Vol 11), but don’t replace the stock firmware with a hand-rolled one unless there’s a clear reason.